 Born in Rome in 1935, Alessandro Biffignandi developed an interest in drawing and cartoons at a very young age.
 After school he attended art college, where he became fascinated by cinema posters, and on graduating he became an apprentice with the great Italian poster illustrator Averardo Ciriello.
 At the age of 20, Biffignandi was head-hunted by the studio of Augusto Favelli, which at that time was Italy's biggest producer of film posters.
 In the 1960s, he moved to Milan and created cover artwork for the D’Ami studio, an art agency that produced comic strips for the UK market, including the famous Fleetway war comics.
-From 1970 until the early ’80s, he produced hundreds of high-quality covers for the adult comic titles published by Edifumetto – including Zora la Vampira, Cimiteria, and Biancaneve.
-Biffignandi then left the world of comics to concentrate on magazine and book illustration.
-Today, he still paints, but only for pleasure.
+From 1970 until the early ’80s, he produced hundreds of high-quality covers for the adult comic titles published by Edifumetto – including Zora la Vampira, Cimiteria, and Biancaneve, after which he left the world of comics to concentrate on magazine and book illustration.
+He died in 2017 soon after the publication of this book.

 ‘Highly recommended to fans of pulp art, pop culture, and for anyone curious to see more of what we were missing in the Italian comic world…’ - Starburst

 A terrific book and companion to the first volume in the ...

 A terrific book and companion to the first volume in the series.
 I would have liked to have learned more of the background on Biffignandi, but that's a very small quibble in an otherwise gorgeous book.
 Can't wait for future volumes in this series...
 HINT!
 HINT!